SunayBhoyar/SOS_application/README.md

 Our Secondary Goal is -
    A network system which will generate a signal to people nearby from where the emergency has been declared so that the surrounding people will be aware of the potential treat

+ ## Updates
+  !!
+Our latest commits ar being done in the master branch and the the product we think final will be tranfwred to main branch soon ..